 Mires are wet and boggy areas that typically form peat by the laying down of sphagnum mosses.
 They are important habitats for interesting plants, animals and birds, such as the bogbean, cotton grass, marsh gentian, bog bush cricket and curlews which all rely on wet and boggy mires to flourish.

-In late summer/early autumn of 2017, with the support of Natural England, we will be restoring the mire at Holt Heath, in order to return it back to a ‘favourable’ condition and to support the nature that relies on this area to survive and thrive.
+With the support of Natural England, we are restoring the mire at Holt Heath, in order to return it back to a ‘favourable’ condition and to support the nature that relies on this area to survive and thrive.

 In order to restore the mire we will be installing a series of plugs within the ditch network.
 This will slow the passage of water running off the heath and encourage it to flow sideways into the mire where it will form desirable shallow pools.
 The plugs will be a mixture of wooden shuttering and ‘peat blocks’ from the surrounding mire.
 In total there will be 56 plugs installed at 50m intervals along approximately 3.50km of ditches.
 This will contribute to the restoration of around 98 hectares (242 acres) of the mire that is currently degraded.

-We will also be doing work to upgrade part of the surface of the bridleway that comes off the Castleman Trailway at Newman’s Lane, giving better access throughout the year.
+We are also working to upgrade part of the surface of the bridleway that comes off the Castleman Trailway at Newman’s Lane, giving better access throughout the year.

 Throughout the duration of the project information boards will be located at the entrance to the heath at Newman’s Lane, West Moors and at the entrance to Whitesheet car park, Holt.